bat-literature/bat-literature.github.io/index.md

 ### Searching by Zotero Record Identifiers

-BatLit is managed in Zotero.
+BatLit is managed as a [Group Library in Zotero](https://www.zotero.org/groups/5435545/bat_literature_project/).
 Each Zotero record has a group id and an item id.
 These ids uniquely identify a record.
 These ids are combined to create a life science identifier for each Zotero literature record with the following syntax:

 ```
 urn:lsid:zotero.org:groups:[group id]:items:[item id]